Skip to Content

 Inspect the Home Exterior

-• Cracks in foundation or siding
+• Cracks in the foundation or siding

-• Gaps around utility lines
+• Gaps around plumbing and utility lines

-• Loose or damaged screens
+• Loose or damaged window and vent screens

-• Missing door sweeps
+• Missing or worn door sweeps

-Maintain Your Yard and Landscaping
+Maintain Yard and Landscaping

-• Keep grass mowed
+• Keep grass mowed and edged

-• Remove yard debris and leaf piles
+• Remove leaf piles and yard debris

 Store Items Away from the Home

-• Store firewood away from the house
+• Store firewood away from the house and off the ground

-Waste Management
+Practice Proper Waste Management

-Trash that smells or spills will attract pests quickly.
+Trash odors attract pests quickly.

-• Keep outdoor trash cans closed tightly
+• Keep outdoor trash cans tightly closed

 • Clean bins periodically to remove residue